 Regardless of the reason, we’re certainly not complaining!
 In the city, a night out for Korean barbecue can quickly rack up an expensive bill.

 However, if you’ve ever been to an AYCE you’ll know there are a few rules and Let’s Meat is no different.
 If you choose to dine here, a la carte ordering is not an option so you’ll have to be ready for AYCE.
 As usual to this dining style, you will not be able to take home leftovers and there will be a maximum time of 100 minutes for dining.
-Within the first 70 minutes you’ll be able to order as much meat as you’d like, and then spend the last 30 minutes to continue grilling and eating.
+Within the first 70 minutes you’ll be able to order as much meat as you’d like, and then spend the last 30 finishing up your grilling and eating.

 There are two AYCE options to choose from, a premium and an original.
-The original is slightly cheaper (at $32.99) and includes 27 items: 17 proteins, six side dishes, and four vegetables.
-The premium choice (at $38.99) features all 27 items, but an additional 11 items which are made up of four side dishes, and seven proteins that include seafood.
+The original is slightly cheaper (at $39.99) and includes 23 items: 16 proteins, two side dishes, and five vegetables.
+The premium choice (at $45.99) features all 23 items with an additional 8 proteins which include seafood options.

 The manager of Let’s Meat, Hue Lee, hopes this system will become profitable by gaining repeat diners.